datamindedacademy/getting_started_iac/g_extra/README.md

 You will need a new `.github` folder in your repository with a `workflows` folder that will contain as many `yml` files as needed.

 Use GitHub actions to automate your deployment everytime there's a new push to `master`.
+For that, it's necessary to create a free account in [Terraform Cloud](https://app.terraform.io/session)

 ## EXTRA
 Use GitHub Actions to run your Python tests before applying your Terraform code.